How Is the Workweek Changing?

 Cons to A 40-Hour Workweek

 With technological advances comes the ability to work from anywhere or everywhere.
-Many Americans use that technology to access work even after their shift should have ended.
+Many Americans use that technology to access work even after their shift has ended.
 The average amount that these workers work above their 40 hours is approximately seven additional hours each week.
 The inability to leave work behind is the driving force behind the new French law that requires businesses with more than 50 workers to set off-limits times for email communication.

 Companies that work the most hours aren’t necessarily the most productive.
 The Organization for Economic Cooperation and Development has data indicating that countries with the highest working hours are the least productive.
 Luxembourg, however, had an average 29-hour workweek, and it was deemed the most productive country.